The Etymologicon by Mark Forsyth

 |Language||English, Spanish, and French|

-Do you know why… …a mortgage is literally a death pledge? …why guns have girls’ names? …why salt is related to soldier?
-You’re about to find out… The Etymologicon (e-t?-‘mä-lä-ji-kän) is: *Witty (wi-te\): Full of clever humor *Erudite (er-?-dit): Showing knowledge *Ribald (ri-b?ld): Crude, offensive The Etymologicon is a completely unauthorized guide to the strange underpinnings of the English language.
-It explains: how you get from “gruntled” to “disgruntled”; why you are absolutely right to believe that your meager salary barely covers “money for salt”; how the biggest chain of coffee shops in the world (hint: Seattle) connects to whaling in Nantucket; and what precisely the Rolling Stones have to do with gardening.
+This perfect gift for readers, writers, and literature majors alike unearths the quirks of the English language.
+For example, do you know why a mortgage is literally a “death pledge”?
+Why guns have girls’ names?
+Why “salt” is related to “soldier”?
+Discover the answers to all of these etymological questions and more in this fascinating book for fans of of Eats, Shoots & Leaves.
+The Etymologicon is a completely unauthorized guide to the strange underpinnings of the English language.
+It explains how you get from “gruntled” to “disgruntled”; why you are absolutely right to believe that your meager salary barely covers “money for salt”; how the biggest chain of coffee shops in the world connects to whaling in Nantucket; and what, precisely, the Rolling Stones have to do with gardening.
+This witty book will awake the linguist in you and illuminate the hidden meanings behind common words and phrases, tracing their evolution through all of their surprising paths throughout history.